rico237/weeclik-ios/Pods/ZKCarousel/README.md

 ```

+#### Auto-Traverse Slides
+There is an option to let ZKCarousel switch between slides automatically.
+All you have to do is use the `start()` and `stop()` functions on ZKCarousel.
+You can also set the time interval between slides by setting the `interval` property.
+The default interval is 1 second.

+See example for a working implementation of this.

 ## Contributions

-If you're interested in contributing to `ZKCarousel`, please fork the repository and submit a pull request.
+If you're interested in contributing to **ZKCarousel**, please fork the repository and submit a pull request.
 All contributions are welcome and encouraged! :)

 For all bug reports, feature requests, etc. please submit an issue to the repository.